US team in NKorea raises expectations of a Trump-Kim summit

 The Korean leaders' second summit in a month saw bear hugs and broad smiles.
 But their quickly arranged meeting appeared to highlight a sense of urgency on both sides of the world's most heavily armed border.

-The talks, which Moon said Kim Jong Un requested, capped a whirlwind 24 hours of diplomatic back and forth.
-They allowed Moon to push for a U.S.-North Korean summit that he sees as the best way to ease animosity that had some fearing a war last year.
+The talks, which Moon said Kim requested, capped a whirlwind 24 hours of diplomatic back and forth.
+They allowed Moon to push for a U.S.-North Korean summit, which he sees as the best way to ease the animosity that had some fearing a war last year.

 Kim may see a meeting with Trump as necessary to easing pressure from crushing sanctions and to winning security assurances in a region surrounded by enemies.